 Loss of control over iron metabolism rather that just ‘too much iron’ could be why iron can have negative effects in Alzheimer’s disease.
 Treatment in AD would demand that control be regained over iron metabolism.
 Iron chelators have been proposed as a treatment for Alzheimer’s disease.
 Iron chelators, however, would not be useful in terms of regaining control over iron metabolism.
 Iron chelators could have negative effects in AD.

 Iron chelators are being clinically tested in a number of neurodegenerative illnesses such as Alzheimer’s and Parkinson’s disease .
 I do not think iron chelation is going to work.
 In fact I think iron chelators will make Alzheimer’s and Parkinson’s worse.
 I very much hope I am mistaken.
 The difficulty isn’t iron per se but rather dysregulation of iron regulated biological processes.
-A sensible choice now is to stay away from iron supplements except for anemia.
-My ideas are very sensible but sensible ideas are wrong all the time.
+Sensible ideas are wrong all the time.
 Iron chelation is a very sensible approach to treatment of Alzheimer’s and Parkinson’s which I think is going to be disastrous.